salonik1177/Lapworth-Museum-Sentiment-Analysis/README.md

 •	Female visitors report more positive experiences, whereas male visitors tend to give more neutral ratings, indicating differences in satisfaction across genders.
+#

+### RECOMMENDATIONS
+#

+<b>Short-Term (Quick Wins)</b>

+•	Improve signage and wayfinding to help visitors easily locate and navigate the museum.

+•	Enhance parking accessibility by providing clearer information and nearby options.

+•	Install vending machines to improve visitor convenience, especially for families.

+•	Optimize online presence (Google Maps, website) with clear directions and updated information.

+<b>Long-Term (Strategic Improvements)</b>

+•	Implement a feedback loop (NPS system) to continuously monitor visitor satisfaction and identify improvement areas.

+•	Increase interactivity of exhibits to enhance engagement and reduce “boring” perceptions.

+•	Introduce guided tours and staff-led experiences to improve visitor interaction and learning.

+•	Expand digital engagement through social media and online content to attract wider audiences.

+•	Develop themed exhibitions to create more immersive and memorable visitor experiences.